-(a) The purpose of the 2006 Commonwealth Biotechnologies, Inc. Stock Incentive Plan (the "Plan") is to further the long term stability and financial success of Commonwealth Biotechnologies, Inc. (the "Company") by attracting and retaining personnel, including employees, non-employee directors, and consultants, through the use of stock incentives.
-It is believed that ownership of Company stock will stimulate the efforts of those employees upon whose judgment, interest and efforts the Company is and will be largely dependent for the successful conduct of its business.

-(b) The Plan was adopted by the Board of Directors of the Company on November 18, 2005, and will become effective on May 19, 2006 (the "Effective Date"), subject to the approval of the Company's shareholders.
+- (a) The purpose of the Commonwealth Biotechnologies, Inc. 2009 Stock Incentive Plan (the "Plan") is to further the long term stability and financial success of Commonwealth Biotechnologies, Inc. (the "Company") by attracting and retaining personnel, including employees, non-employee directors, and consultants, through the use of stock incentives.
+It is believed that ownership of Company stock will stimulate the efforts of those employees upon whose judgment, interest and efforts the Company is and will be largely dependent for the successful conduct of its business. - (b) The Plan was adopted by the Board of Directors of the Company on March 27, 2009 (the "Effective Date"), subject to the approval of the Company's shareholders.